Precision predictions of Starobinsky inflation with self-consistent Weyl-squared corrections: Reduction of Order

 \section{Reduction of Order}

-Theories described by actions involving higher-than-first-order time derivatives generically lead to pathologies in the dynamics such as runaway solutions and the Ostrogradsky instability; see, e.g., \cite{Delhom:2022vae} for a pedagogical introduction.
+Theories described by actions involving higher-than-first-order time derivatives generically lead to pathologies in the dynamics such as runaway solutions and the Ostrogradsky instability; see, e.g., \cite{Delhom:2022vae} for a pedagogical introduction, and \cite{Crisostomi:2017ugk} for a discussion in the context of higher derivative metric theories.
 This peculiar behavior is not merely of mathematical interest, but also relevant for a variety of physics problem.
-A notable example is in electrodynamics: the Lorentz–Abraham–Dirac equation \cite{Dirac:1938} describes the self-interaction of an accelerating charged particle and includes a third-order time derivative in its equation of motion, which leads to unphysical effects such as pre-acceleration and runaway solutions.
+A notable example is in electrodynamics: the Lorentz–Abraham–Dirac equation \cite{Dirac:1938} describes the self-interaction of an accelerating charged particle and includes a third-order time derivative in its equation of motion, which leads to unphysical effects such as preacceleration and runaway solutions.
 These issues can be mitigated under reasonable physical assumptions, e.g., by treating the radiation reaction as a small perturbative correction to the Lorentz force.
-Such an approach leads to the Landau–Lifshitz equation \cite{Landau:1975}, a second-order differential equation that provides a consistent physically-meaningful description.
+Such an approach leads to the Landau–Lifshitz equation \cite{Landau:1975}, a second-order differential equation that provides a consistent physically meaningful description.
 Remarkably, recent experimental efforts are starting to provide supporting evidence for the Landau–Lifshitz formulation \cite{Cole:2017zca, Nielsen:2021ppf}.

 Using the Lorentz–Abraham–Dirac equation as an example, Bhabha \cite{Bhabha:1946zz} identified a key insight: imposing analyticity in the coupling constant associated with the higher-order time derivative corrections is necessary to distinguish physical solutions from unphysical ones.
-The application of these ideas in the context of gravity with higher-order curvature terms was also discussed by Simon in \cite{Simon:1990ic}.
+The application of these ideas in the context of gravity with higher-order curvature terms was also discussed by Simon in \cite{Simon:1990ic}, and a covariant formulation in the context of linearized semiclassical gravity was implemented in \cite{Frob:2013ht}.
 Here we follow a similar logic.